-The Pancatattva makes Shakti-Puja possible.
+The panchatattva makes shakti-puja possible.
 In other words, this was the Gnostic cult to the Divine Mother Kundalini Shakti.

 We urgently need to turn these sparks into flames within ourselves.

-Unquestionably, even when the hidden Inner Divinity is not found within the intellectual animal mistakenly called human being, it consciously extends its innermost energy through the ritual Pancatattva with the clear purpose of helping the Essence in the process of awakening...
+Unquestionably, even when the hidden inner divinity is not found within the intellectual animal mistakenly called human being, it consciously extends its innermost energy through the panchatattva ritual with the clear purpose of helping the Essence in the process of awakening...